 Cat microchipping: how and when to get your cat microchipped

-How does cat microchipping work?
+How does microchipping work?

-If you’ve had your cat microchipped, you may want to fit a microchip cat flap in your home.
-These clever cat flaps prevent stray and unwanted cats from entering your home, by recognising the microchip number of only your own cat.
+If you’ve had your cat microchipped, you may want to install a microchip cat flap.
+They prevent stray and unwanted cats from entering your home by recognising the microchip number of your cat(s) and your cat(s) only!

 For expert advice on microchipping your cat, get in touch with your local vet.
 To find your nearest recommended vet or pet clinic, use our Find a Vet page.